mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 ## Creating a word cloud

-Now that we can count all word, a word cloud can be created.
+Now that we can count all words, a word cloud can be created.
 For this example I use the fancier option of using the [**wordcloud2**](https://cran.r-project.org/web/packages/wordcloud2/vignettes/wordcloud.html) package.
 With this package you have extensive control on how your wordcloud can look.
 One of the options I've used here is using a transparent version of a silhouette of the chesire cat.
 I used this statement to create the wordcloud

 ```r
 wordcloud2(data.frame(tbl_word_freq),